netxms/netxms-doc/admin/object-management.rst

    * - Command
      - Command that should be executed on a local machine
    * - Command generated output
-     - If this option is selected, then on command execution will be opened window with it's output.
+     - If this option is selected, then command execution will open a window with output of the command.
    * - This tool requires confirmation before execution
      - If chosen, before execution of tool will be shown Yes/No pop-up with text from "Confirmation message" field.
    * - Confirmation message